 In order to file a civil lawsuit under Title VII, you will first have to send your complaint to the EEOC, the federal agency that enforces Title VII.
 Only after the EEOC investigates and no settlement is forthcoming can you file a Title VII lawsuit.
 State agencies may have different policies, so be sure to investigate those further.
 Make sure to file your claim before any federal or state statutes of limitation expire.

 A male coworker has made what sounds to you like a sexual innuendo, but you can't be sure.
 However, this same individual has made similarly inappropriate comments toward women in the past.
 Is it harassment?
 And if so, do you have a strong enough case to file a claim?
-It's not always so easy to make this determination, but an experienced attorney can help.
-Get a head-start today by having a local employment law attorney evaluate your potential claim at no charge.
+It's not always so easy to make this determination, but an experienced employment law attorney can help.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.